S20 Wounding (GBH)

 Section 20 assault involves grievous (or really serious) bodily harm or a wound.

-This S20 wounding (GBH) offence is committed when a person unlawfully or maliciously, either:
+This offence is committed when a person unlawfully and maliciously, either:

 Grievous bodily harm means really serious bodily harm.
 Examples of what would usually amount to really serious harm include: